 Approval Process

-After submitting a transfer request, the credit card company will review and process the application.
-This approval stage typically takes around 7 to 10 business days.
+After you submit a transfer request, the credit card company will review and process the application.
+This approval stage typically takes 7 to 10 business days.

 Delivery of Funds